-Keeping names and addresses separate from either sample information or respondent data is the best way to ensure that the survey responses cannot easily be matched to the woman who made them.
+It will be the responsibility of contractors to ensure that patients' names and addresses are stored separately.
+Keeping names and addresses separate from both sample information and respondent data is the best way to ensure that survey responses cannot be matched to the women who made them.
 Keeping the two sets of information separate reduces the amount of information disclosed if either file were to be lost or shared with unauthorised individuals.
-It also means that only the necessary information is shared with those who need it - for example, staff members who deal solely with the mailing need only the mailing file.
-For these reasons, please ensure that once the sample has been returned from DBS and the list of women is finalised, women's names, addresses and full postcodes3 are removed from the sample file to a "MAT15_mailingdata_XXX" file (where XXX is the Trustcode for your organisation).
+It also means that only the necessary information is shared with those who need it.
+For example, staff members who deal solely with the mailing need only have access to the mailing file.